-While there are many companies that want new invention ideas, there are those who will be resistant to inventors, as they don’t have the resources or time to put into new products.
+While many companies want new invention ideas, some will be resistant to inventors, as they don’t have the resources or time to put into new products.

 If you happen to find a manufacturer that is interested in your invention, there are usually two options.
 You can sell your invention idea, or you can outright sell the invention itself for one large lump sum as compensation for your idea.

 The second option is to enter a licensing agreement.
 You would collect royalties each time your product is sold.
 If you choose this option, you need to carefully inspect the offer to ensure that are no clauses that keep the company from holding onto the invention for the length of the contract, which allows you to leave the contract if they make little to no effort to manufacture and sell the product.

 There are several steps involved if you want to sell your idea.
 Before you approach a company, there are some things you need to be fully aware of:

 1. Research your market.
 You will need to obtain as much feedback as you can on your idea.
 You can do this through focus groups or use other methods.
 You also need to research and obtain information about other products that are similar to yours.